Azure/AppService/_posts/2020-08-05-Netflix-Eureka-On-Apps-Service-Windows.md

 1               UP_3_          {MOVIE-INFO-SERVICE, RATINGS-DATA-SERVICE, MOVIE-CATALOG-SERVICE}
 ```

-An individual service can then be queried as a powershell object
+An individual service can then be queried as a powershell object:

 ```powershell
 $catalogService = $response.applications.application | Where-Object {$_.name -eq "MOVIE-CATALOG-SERVICE"}